PLUS: My pet container ship, a new icebreaker, and more

 Icebreaker Of The Week

-Send your favorite icebreaker (whether you made it up or got it elsewhere) to firstname.lastname@example.org
+Send your favorite icebreaker (whether you made it up or found it elsewhere) to email@example.com

-Okay, that's it!
-As always, I value your feedback (suggestions, critiques, positive reinforcement, constructive insults, etc.), as well as your tips or stories or personal noticing rituals, and your icebreakers, and links to (no attachments please) pictures of your pet curled up next to a copy of The Art of Noticing : email@example.com.
+As always, I value your feedback (suggestions, critiques, positive reinforcement, constructive insults, etc.), as well as your tips or stories or personal noticing rituals, and your icebreakers: firstname.lastname@example.org.